jhpyle/docassemble/_docs/functions.md

 ## <a name="js_val"></a>val() JavaScript function

-If you need the value of one of the variables on the screen, you can call `val()`, passing as the sole parameter the variable name of the field as a string.
+If you need the value of one of the HTML inputs on the screen, you can call `val()`, passing as the sole parameter the variable name of the field as a string.
 The variable name must be written exactly as it appears in the underlying [`question`].